MontagueM/TBPS_Team8/README.md

 Uploading code to the repos requires a bit of work, it's a bit too easy to accidentally delete other peoples work, add huge files, etc
 The below sections should help guide you if you want to upload your own code to here

+### Anti-social behaviour to be avoided

+* Pushing into the repo your RAW data files = megabytes of files.
+Use the .gitignore file to exlude your data when committing/pushing!
+* Committing/pushing/editing code on your local editor without fetching/pulling first.
+Pulling first is important for multiple people sharing a branch!

 ### If you're not sure but want to try

 * Select the branch you want to start off with as the "base" for your new branch